jugard99/jacobian-saes/README.md

 - You can use `bp_run` to copy the files and then run them

 The last two assume you have a remote called `bp` in your `.ssh/config`, and all of them assume you've cloned [Laurence's infrastructure repo](https://github.com/LaurenceA/infrastructure) onto BluePebble and that it's on your PATH.

-## Credit
-The code base started off as a fork of the excellent [SAELens](https://github.com/jbloomAus/SAELens/tree/main), and a lot of credit goes to them for giving me such a great starting point.